ghc/ghc/docs/users_guide/using-optimisation.rst

     while demand analysis is disabled (by :ghc-flag:`-fno-strictness`) has no effect.

+.. ghc-flag:: -fworker-wrapper-cbv
+    :shortdesc: Enable w/w splits for wrappers whos sole purpose is evaluating arguments.
+    :type: dynamic
+    :category: optimization

+    Disabling this flag prevents a W/W split if the only benefit would be call-by-value for some arguments.

+    Otherwise this exploits strictness information by passing strict value arguments call-by-value to the functions worker.
+Even for functions who would otherwise not get a worker.

+    This avoids (potentially repeated) checks for evaluatedness of arguments in the rhs of the worker by pushing this check to the call site.
+    If the argument is statically visible to be a value at the call site the overhead for the check disappears completely.

+    This can cause slight codesize increases.
+It will also cause many more functions to get a worker/wrapper split which can play badly with rules (see Ticket #20364) which is why it's currently disabled by default.
+    In particular if you depend on rules firing on functions marked as NOINLINE without marking use sites of these functions as INLINE or INLINEABLE then things will break unless this flag is disabled.

+    While WorkerWrapper is disabled this has no effect.

 .. ghc-flag:: -fbinary-blob-threshold=⟨n⟩
     :shortdesc: *default: 500K.* Tweak assembly generator for binary blobs.
     :type: dynamic